 Unlike Carrie, I don’t have the most active social, and sex life.
 I blame the introverted genes my dad passed down to me.
 The most significant problems I face are meeting deadlines for my journalism class and my insecurities that I’m sure every twenty-one-year-old my age goes through.
 I want to get to that part of life where I’m living in one bedroom apartment in New York, staying up until 3 am, eating Chinese food while in bed.
 I understand that those dreams may be miles away.

 I’m first-generation Mexican American living in Southern California.
 My mom came to the United States when she was only sixteen, in the back of a truck.
 She lived in Los Angeles and was a maid to a wealthy white family.
 She eventually married an abusive man and ended up having my two older sisters.
 My dad came to Los Angeles in his twenties and left behind two sons from his first marriage.
 When my parents eventually met they had two kids of their own, I was one of them.
 I’m the youngest of six.
 My oldest sister is twenty years older than me.
 Growing up with older parents, and siblings made me feel like a grown-up myself.
-I’ve always remembered being emotionally invested in all problems around me, including everyone’s marriages.
-I was there to witness my sister’s disastrous marriage, and my brother’s high school sweetheart fairytale goes down the drain.
-Watching the loves tales of television and everyone’s love life, in reality, is almost humorous.
+I’ve always remembered being emotionally invested in all problems around me.
+I was there to witness my sister’s disastrous marriage, and my brother’s relationship go down the drain as well.
+Watching the love tales of television stars versus everyone’s love life in reality, is almost humorous.